jGaboardi/geopackage_tutorial/README.md

    * frame properties (column names and frame shape)
    * plotting
  * Read and write layers to a `.gpkg` file
- * Read and write layers to a compressed `.gpkg.gz` file

 #### James Gaboardi, 01/2020